« Back to course list

 • Building conceptual models for NFR

-• Impact of fractures on flow behavior; reservoir permeability, anisotropy, drainage area and water-flood sweep efficiency
+• Impact of fractures on flow behaviour; reservoir permeability, anisotropy, drainage area and water-flood sweep efficiency

 • Geomechanical integrated approach